RKResident/Peshwas-SynapseFS/docs/ARCHITECTURE.md

 tensor's fate is known.
 It exists so an unchanged tensor emits no objects at all; without it you write zero-delta chunks nothing references.
 Correct either way.

+`CheckpointResult.per_tensor` carries `(original, stored)` per tensor under the same accounting rules as the aggregates (dedup excluded, a reused tensor contributes `(original, 0)`).
+It is what §4.3.2's policy measures `ratio` from, and it also makes `commit --json` able to say *which* layers are expensive rather than folding everything into one number.

 ### 5.4 The chunk store